Liveaboard Diving in the Banda Sea Trip Report

 • Watch our Raja Ampat diving video

-Beautiful diving, an excellent boat and cruising around the lush uninhabited islands of Raja Ampat all combined to make a memorable Banda Sea liveaboard diving trip running from Ambon to Sorong in West Papua Province.
+Beautiful diving, an excellent boat and cruising around the lush uninhabited islands of Raja Ampat all combined to make a memorable Banda Sea liveaboard diving trip running from Ambon to Sorong in Indonesia's West Papua province.

 The Seahorse Liveaboard

 All in all, I found the Seahorse to be a very good boat - a fine schooner with good use of space, helpful staff and an excellent atmosphere.
 It can accommodate up to 16 guests.

 The cabins are fine, albeit a little simple, and I liked that even the standard cabins with 2 single beds are not up and down bunks, but instead are side by side or only partially overlapping.
 Cabins on the lower deck have only a small porthole so there is not a great deal of natural light, but that is to be expected on a sailing vessel such as this.
 Bathrooms are compact.
 They are not the most soundproof cabins either but as long as you don't have honeymooners next door it should not be too much of a problem.
 Bigger double cabins are at the rear and have larger windows.

 If you are a tall person with big feet you might find the stairways a little awkward.
 The stairs are steep and lack enough space to get a solid foot on them so seeing guests adopt sideways and even backward approaches was not uncommon.
 Also the ceiling of the hallway separating the standard cabins is a little low for tall people.

 The lounge is quite roomy with 3 separate dining tables.
 There are a lot of wood finishings everywhere in the interior.
 Although not an old boat by any means, the wooden panelling and beams appear well-maintained.